 If schools have access to robust data to identify groups of students who are on track to be chronically absent early, they can address barriers to attendance and reduce the number of students who become chronically absent by the end of the school year.
 Connecticut and Rhode Island are two states that are currently collecting, publishing, and using timely data to address potential instances of chronic absenteeism quickly and improve student attendance.

-• Using monthly up-to-date attendance data, Connecticut increased student attendance by 15 percent for chronically absent students in their Learner Engagement and Attendance Program (LEAP) during the 2021–22 school year.
+- Using monthly attendance data, Connecticut increased student attendance by 15 percent for chronically absent students in their Learner Engagement and Attendance Program (LEAP) during the 2021–2022 school year.
 Seeing the rise in chronic absenteeism both in their state and nationally, Governor Ned Lamont and the Connecticut State Department of Education (CSDE) used federal COVID-19 recovery funding to launch LEAP, a comprehensive program designed to build relationships with families and improve student attendance through home visits and targeted student intervention.
 Prior to launching LEAP, CSDE had been collecting chronic absence data monthly.
 Using this data, Connecticut was able to identify districts, schools, and students most in need of this program and address the barriers keeping these students out of school.
-DQC has highlighted some other ways states have used COVID-19 relief dollars here
+DQC has highlighted some other ways states have used COVID-19 relief dollars here.

 What a chronically absent student needs is for someone to know they are chronically absent, understand why, and then address their unique need.